KD5VMF/MPI4PY-Cluster-Setup/World_Simulator100/README.md

 # World Simulator 100

 Welcome to **World Simulator 100**!
-This project is a detailed simulation platform designed for building complex worlds with entities, resources, and dynamic interactions driven by reinforcement learning and parallel computation using MPI.
+This project is an advanced simulation platform designed for building, observing, and analyzing dynamic virtual worlds.
+Using a combination of reinforcement learning (RL), multi-agent systems, and parallel computation with MPI, this program models complex interactions, resource management, and societal evolution.

 ---